jjdelorme/Wcf/README.md

 ## Build the container
 docker build -t wcfservice:v1 -f Dockerfile .

-## Run the container locally, listening on port 7665 and exposing to the local machine.
+## Run the container locally

-docker run -it -p 7665:7665 -e PORT=7665 wcfservice:v1
+To listen on port 7665 and expose. docker run -it -p 7665:7665 -e PORT=7665 wcfservice:v1